SReject/sdpl/README.md

 # SDPL
 A 3rd-party environment launcher for Stream Deck plugins.

 # Notice
 This project requires StreamDeck v4.2 or later

 ## Goal
 SDPL aims to provide a wrapper for launching and monitoring 3rd-party runtime environments for use as a Stream Deck plugin; examples include launching NodeJS, PHP, Ruby, Perl, Java and so forth

 Currently, Stream Deck does not allow plugins to specify arguments to be passed to an executable.
 This is very limiting as most runtime environments consist of an executate that requires arguments indicating which file it should process.
 SPDL provides such functionality along with a few QOL features

 ## Features
-* Allows runtimes to be launched with arguments
+* Runtimes can be launched with arguments
-* Logs all output from the runtime to \<plugin\>/sdpl.log
+* Can launch executables via environment/PATH variables
-* Simple to use
+* Logs all outputs from the executable to `<plugin_dir>/logs/sdpl.log`

 ## Usage
 1. Download the latest [Release](https://github.com/SReject/sdpl/releases)